 The dark marble courtyard bar at this hotel encourages you to relax back into another era, where waiters in bow ties treat you like a...

 A 1950s-era cafe that is open all day, but best for a huevos rancheros breakfast (fried eggs on a corn tortilla with a tomato, chili...

 Av Corona btwn Morelos & Moreno · interesting places nearby

 Palacio de Gobierno information

-The impressive Palacio de Gobierno, which houses state government offices, was finished in 1774.
+The Palacio de Gobierno, which houses state government offices, was finished in 1774.
 It’s open to the public – just walk in – and it’s well worth stopping by, mainly due to two impressive socialist realist murals by local artist José Clemente Orozco (1883–1949).
-The most impressive is the 1937 mural of Miguel Hidalgo looming over an interior stairway.
+The real head-turner is the 1937 mural of Miguel Hidalgo that dominates the main interior staircase.
 Hidalgo brandishes a torch in one fist while the masses struggle at his feet against the twin burdens of communism and fascism.

 Another Orozco mural in the ex-Congreso (former Congress Hall) upstairs depicts Hidalgo, Benito Juárez and other historical luminaries.
 On the ground floor there’s a well-curated museum about the history of Jalisco.
 It also includes a section on the cultivation of tequila.
 Labeling is in Spanish.